features, target, and weights

 New implementations

-If obs is being overloaded, then typically it suffices to overload LearnAPI.weights(learner, observations) where observations = obs(learner, data) and data is any documented supported data in calls of the form fit(learner, data), and to add a declaration of the form
+If obs is being implemented, then typically it suffices to overload LearnAPI.weights(learner, observations) where observations = obs(learner, data) and data is any documented supported data in calls of the form fit(learner, data), and to add a declaration of the form

 LearnAPI.weights(learner, data) = LearnAPI.weights(learner, obs(learner, data))